USS Pringle: Service history

-Pringle was one of the three s to be built (out of 6 planned) with a catapult for a float plane.
+Pringle was one of the three Fletcher-class destroyers to be built (out of 6 planned) with a catapult for a float plane.
 The catapult and an aircraft crane were located just aft of the number 2 smokestack, in place of the after torpedo tube mount, 5-inch mount number 3, and the 2nd deck of the after deck house which normally carried a twin 40 mm anti-aircraft gun on most ships of the class.
 (The twin 40 mm mount was moved to the fantail, just forward of the depth charge racks, where most ships of the class carried 20 mm mounts.)
 It was intended that the float plane be used for scouting for the destroyer flotilla to which the ship was attached.
 It would be launched by the catapult, land on the water next to the ship, and be recovered by the aircraft crane.
 Pringle was the first of five ships that eventually received the catapult to use it operationally.
 Due to design problems with the derrick, Pringle could not recover the Kingfisher airplane.
 Two ships constructed in 1943, USS Stevens and USS Halford, had redesigned derricks.
 Stevens became the first of the five ships to successfully launch and recover the plane.
 All were ultimately converted to the standard Fletcher-class configuration.

 Following shakedown, Pringle joined convoy ON 154 in mid-Atlantic 1 January 1943 to escort the Halifax-bound contingent.
 While on this duty she was the first U.S. destroyer to use an aircraft with catapult.
 The float plane was catapulted off to search for enemy submarines.
 Recovery of the plane in the prevailing weather for a ship the size of Pringle was difficult.
 After reaching Halifax, Pringle proceeded to Charleston Naval Shipyard for a brief overhaul, during which her catapult was removed, returning her to standard Fletcher configuration.

 On 6 February, she got underway for the Pacific Theater, escorting the British aircraft carrier HMS Victorious from Norfolk Navy Yard to the Pacific.
 Arriving off Guadalcanal on 30 May, she took up patrol duties off the Solomons, and, on the night of 17/18 July, joined Waller and Saufley in attacking three Japanese destroyers off Vanga Point, Kolombangara.
 Scoring several torpedo hits, she also shot down one Japanese plane.